 It’s a terrible shame to be really excited about a recipe, only to have it not live up to your expectations.
 That’s what happened to my friend, Abby.
 She bought a bunch of beautiful peaches with the intent of making a peach cake, only to text me later and tell me that it sucked!
 Well lucky for her because I just happened to have a bunch of peaches on my counter that needed baking!
 I bought a bunch at the Farmers Market, brought them home, they looked beautiful, and tasted amazing.
 However, the next morning every single one of them was bruised and pathetic looking.

-If you can’t tell by now, I’m all about the non-fussy simple cakes this summer (and with strawberries and plums about, who wouldn’t be?), the kind where its all about the fruit, and I wanted to find something similar for a peach cake.
+If you can’t tell by now, I’m all about the non-fussy simple cakes, the kind where its all about the fruit, and I wanted to find something similar for a peach cake.

-Lo and behold, this cake completely fit the bill, and I loved the crushed almonds hidden in the batter.
+This simple peach cake recipe completely fits the bill, and I loved the crushed almonds hidden in the batter.
 I totally didn’t follow the directions (I’m getting really bad at that, aren’t I?) and accidentally put the whole amount of sugar in with the peaches instead of the batter, so the top of the cake formed this delectably jammy gooeyness on top, and I loved it.
 This cake was gone as fast as it came out of the oven.
 It serisously didn’t even last a whole 24 hours.